 Check out his description of the work to local media outlet Converge Media:

-It’s the story of Melvin Freeman, a local visual artist dealing with vision loss who depends on transit.
+Freeman is an incredible local visual artist dealing with vision loss who depends on transit.

 He's a reminder that for many riders, transit means more than just commuting.

 It’s a lifeline.

-Read on to see how vital transit can be and the role it plays in making cultural community connections.
+Learn more about Melvin and how vital transit can be and the role it plays in making cultural community connections.